 - A Judge

 - The IRS

 That last one may cause some anxiety, but part of probating an estate is paying final income taxes.
-Do not worry, we are here to help.
-By using one of our experienced attorneys to guide you through the probate process, you can rest assured your loved one’s estate will follow the guidelines set forth.
+Don’t worry, we’re here to help.
+By using the Atlanta Probate Team to guide you through the probate process, you can rest assured your loved one’s estate will follow the guidelines set forth.

 When is Probate Necessary?

 Not all items go through probate, so it is important to know what does have to go through probate and what does not.
 Anything the deceased owned — in his or her name alone — may have to go through probate.
-We can help you determine what is part of the probate estate and what will not go through probate.
-Some of assets that do not go through probate include:
+We can help you determine what is part of the probate estate and what won’t go through probate.
+Some of assets that don’t go through probate include:

 - Joint property: This includes bank accounts, vehicles or properties that are owned by more than just the deceased.
 The survivor automatically owns the property upon the joint account holder’s death.